videojs/standard/README.md

 ### Is there an automatic formatter?

+__Note: at the moment, this feature is not functional, but will be brought back for a future release!__

 Yes!
 Just run `vjsstandard --format filename.js`.
 This uses the video.js fork of [Max Ogden][max]'s automatic formatter [`videojs-standard-format`][videojs-standard-format], which can automatically fix most code issues.

 While most issues can be fixed, some, like not handling errors in node-style callbacks, must be fixed manually.